ministryofjustice/cloud-platform-user-docs/02-deploying-an-app/005-add-s3-bucket-to-your-application.md

 ```

 5\.
-Once the terraform file created, git add and commit it to your branch.
+Once the terraform file created, git add, commit and push to your branch.

 ```bash